zwave-js/node-zwave-js/packages/cc/api.md

 //
 // @public
 export const implementedVersion: <TTarget extends CommandClass>(version: number) => TypedClassDecorator_2<TTarget>;

+// Warning: (ae-missing-release-tag) "InclusionControllerCC" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class InclusionControllerCC extends CommandClass {
+    // (undocumented)
+    ccCommand: InclusionControllerCommand;
+}

+// Warning: (ae-missing-release-tag) "InclusionControllerCCComplete" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class InclusionControllerCCComplete extends InclusionControllerCC {
+    // Warning: (ae-forgotten-export) The symbol "InclusionControllerCCCompleteOptions" needs to be exported by the entry point index.d.ts constructor(host: ZWaveHost, options: CommandClassDeserializationOptions | InclusionControllerCCCompleteOptions);
+    // (undocumented)
+    serialize(): Buffer;
+    // (undocumented)
+    status: InclusionControllerStatus;
+    // (undocumented)
+    step: InclusionControllerStep;
+}

+// Warning: (ae-missing-release-tag) "InclusionControllerCCInitiate" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export class InclusionControllerCCInitiate extends InclusionControllerCC {
+    // Warning: (ae-forgotten-export) The symbol "InclusionControllerCCInitiateOptions" needs to be exported by the entry point index.d.ts constructor(host: ZWaveHost, options: CommandClassDeserializationOptions | InclusionControllerCCInitiateOptions);
+    // (undocumented)
+    includedNodeId: number;
+    // (undocumented)
+    serialize(): Buffer;
+    // (undocumented)
+    step: InclusionControllerStep;
+}

+// Warning: (ae-missing-release-tag) "InclusionControllerCommand" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum InclusionControllerCommand {
+    // (undocumented)
+    Complete = 2,
+    // (undocumented)
+    Initiate = 1
+}

+// Warning: (ae-missing-release-tag) "InclusionControllerStatus" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum InclusionControllerStatus {
+    // (undocumented)
+    Failed = 3,
+    // (undocumented)
+    NotSupported = 4,
+    // (undocumented)
+    OK = 1,
+    // (undocumented)
+    UserRejected = 2
+}

+// Warning: (ae-missing-release-tag) "InclusionControllerStep" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)
+//
+// @public (undocumented)
+export enum InclusionControllerStep {
+    // (undocumented)
+    ProxyInclusion = 1,
+    // (undocumented)
+    ProxyInclusionReplace = 3,
+    // (undocumented)
+    S0Inclusion = 2
+}

 // Warning: (tsdoc-undefined-tag) The TSDoc tag "@publicAPI" is not defined in this configuration
 // Warning: (ae-missing-release-tag) "inclusionTimeouts" is exported by the package, but it is missing a release tag (@alpha, @beta, @public, or @internal)